FK Sileks: History

-The club's first major breakthrough came in the early 1990s, after North Macedonia declared its independence from Yugoslavia.
+The club's first major breakthrough came in the early 1990s, after Macedonia declared its independence from Yugoslavia.
 In 1992, the Macedonian First Football League was established, and FK Sileks became one of the founding members.
 Under the guidance of Ljubislav Ivanov "Singo," a key figure in the club's history, Sileks quickly rose to prominence.

 During the 1990s, FK Sileks established itself as one of the strongest teams in the Macedonian league.
 The club won its first Macedonian First League title in the 1995-96 season and successfully defended the title in the following two seasons, achieving a historic "three-peat" by winning the league in 1996-97 and 1997-98.
 This period of dominance cemented FK Sileks as one of the top teams in the country.